When to Visit Moab, What to Bring, and How to Conquer the Best Mountain Bike Trails

 Getting There

-If you can drive, that would be the most ideal, as you will need a vehicle to get around and access the various trail systems.
+If you can drive, that would be ideal, as you will need a vehicle to get around and access the various trail systems.
 Other options include renting a vehicle from the airport you fly into or using the local shuttle companies (i.e. The Whole Enchilada Shuttles) to get you to/from the trailheads.
 Some of the more common trail systems can be accessed by bike, but you’re adding at least 90 minutes on top of your ride just getting to and from.

 Flying - you can fly right into Moab, or more commonly, using Grand Junction, Colorado (~2 hours northeast of Moab).
 The other option is to fly into Salt Lake City, but you’re adding a few hour drive each way.